IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5a-io.md

 The Object Storage OpenStack Swift for Bluemix service stores objects in containers.
 For more information, see [Getting started with Object Storage](https://console.stage1.bluemix.net/docs/services/ObjectStorage/index.html).
 Beam I/O uses URIs to name files, and Streams Runner interprets the URI in the format <code>swift://_container_/_object_</code> to read and write to these objects.

-The Object Storage system doesn't allow the forward slash (/) character in the container name, but does allow it in the object name.
-Although the forward slash is not special to Object Storage, Streams Runner treats it as a directory separator in a logical path.
+The object storage system doesn't allow the forward slash (/) character in the container name, but does allow it in the object name.
+Although the forward slash is not special to object storage, Streams Runner treats it as a directory separator in a logical path.

-For example, if a container named `MyContainer` contains objects named `top.txt` and `dir/nested.txt`, the Object Storage system shows these objects together in the list of objects in `MyContainer`.
+For example, if a container named `MyContainer` contains objects named `top.txt` and `dir/nested.txt`, the object storage system shows these objects together in the list of objects in `MyContainer`.
 In Beam, the URIs `swift://MyContainer/foo.txt` and `swift://MyContainer/dir/nested.txt` refer to these two objects, but Beam also considers `swift://MyContainer/dir/` to be a logical directory that contains a resource named `nested.txt`.
 You can't use "Glob" patterns for resources (for example, `swift://MyContainer/dir/\*`).

 For more information about managing file systems and resources with Beam, see the [Beam I/O documentation](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/io/package-summary.html).